Noise Levels in Honey Creek Manor, Milwaukee, WI | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Honey Creek Manor sounds about 37% louder than Southern Honey Creek Manor to the human ear, a 4.5 dBA gap.
+To the human ear, noise in southern Honey Creek Manor sounds about 42% louder than in southeastern Honey Creek Manor, a 5.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from S 51ST St do you need to be?